timb-machine-mirrors/anarcat-feed2exec/CONTRIBUTING.rst

 ------------

 Issue triage is a useful contribution as well.
-You can review the `issues`_ in the GitHub project and, for each issue:
+You can review the `issues`_ in the GitLab project and, for each issue:

 -  try to reproduce the issue, if it is not reproducible, label it with ``more-info`` and explain the steps taken to reproduce